Staging your home for sale: standout in a competitive market

 Use neutral colours

-When it comes to staging, it’s important to use neutral colours throughout the home.
-Neutral colours such as beige, grey, and white are more appealing to potential buyers and make it easier for them to envision their own furniture and belongings in the space.
+When it comes to your home staging, it’s important to use neutral colours throughout the home.
+Neutral colours such as beige, grey, and white are more appealing to potential buyers and make it easier for them to envision their furniture and belongings in the space.
 Avoid using bold colours or patterns, as these can be distracting.

 Create a focal point